AlphaCharlie 3 months ago

 Amusingly, the Stack Overflow answer you linked in your contribution is the second result in a Google search for "YAML multiline string" or the like, after yaml-multiline.info; the two combined appear to the canonical resource on the web.

-• stevage 18 hours ago
+• stevage 3 months ago

 Heh, not sure if you realise, but that website was inspired by my SO answer.
 (I'm credited at the bottom).

-tryauuum a day ago
+tryauuum 3 months ago

 I like writing yaml